A trial equilibration is an absolute mandatory exercise to be done on properly mounted study models.

 It starts out with exquisite, accurate records on your part.

-Occlusal equilibration basically is balancing up the bite to where the jaw joint is seated properly.
+Occlusal equilibration is balancing up the bite to where the jaw joint is seated properly.

-We always start with a healthy joint, making sure that it's seated properly, in Centric Relation, and then we want all the teeth to come together with equal pressure, and then when the jaw moves at all, just the front teeth touch.
+Start with a healthy joint, make sure that it's seated properly, in Centric Relation.
+Then we want all the teeth to come together with equal pressure, and then when the jaw moves at all, just the front teeth touch.

 Conservative dentistry, to me, is gathering all the information up that we can in a complete exam.

 And once we have got a complete exam, doing the least amount of dentistry to solve that patient's problems.

 We want to make sure that if it is just a couple of crowns and cleaning, then that is what we want to do.
 If the patient needs more functional or esthetic desires, then we can do that.
 But even on those levels, we are trying to do the very least amount of dentistry to solve all of their problems and what they need to do with that.

 I explain the complete exam to the patient only after the preclinical interview.
 I interview the patient, ask them while they're here what they're looking for from me.
 And then from there, I simply tell them that I need to gather more information and records.
 And I explain to them all what we're doing.
 Checking their teeth out, periodontal health, but also we're going to look at their joints and their muscles.